j1729s/Statistical-Arbitrage/README.md

 **3. Pairs with a higher historical standard deviation** Select top $n$ pairs with the highest variance of the spread.

-All of the above approches have been implemented as functions in ```Euclidean_Benchmark.py```(```Euclidean_Test.ipynb```).
+All of the above approches have been implemented as functions in ```Euclidean_Benchmark.py```(Also see: ```Euclidean_Test.ipynb```).
 Working with price data for stocks in the same industry, I would like to combine, pairs with smallest distances, higher number of zero crossings and higher spread variance, with a Minimum Profit Optimisation Entry-Exit Strategy.
 This would be my Benchmark Strategy.